B2B Web Design: Stellar Website Design Examples

 - You’re coming up with all the tabs you need, all the sub-tabs, all the sub-sub-tabs

 - Now all the information that needs to go under those tabs and sub-tabs and sub-sub-tabs.

 This is how I imagine Salesforce’s process went, but they do a remarkable job of making it work.

 I’m going to be honest here.
 There is a lot of information on this page.
 A lot.

 Because you can click on everything, and if you can’t, there’s a special tab at the bottom where you can access more information or a demo.

 Want to know why else it works?

-As you’re scrolling on and on forever, you have a quirky, little family to keep you company, complete with the short old man, the kid in a bear costume, and, well, a bear.
+As you’re scrolling on and on forever, you have a quirky little family to keep you company, complete with the short older adult, the kid in a bear costume, and, well, a bear.

 These picturesque graphics are with you the whole time; You’ll find these little cartoon characters in every image featured on the home page, even the technical ones.